-The Saudi government’s decision approving the unified GCC Trademark Law has recently been published in the country’s Official Gazette.
-The Law was ratified in Saudi Arabia in 2007 and is expected to enter into force in the country six months after its implementing regulations are issued by the GCC Trade Cooperation Committee (made up of the Trade Ministers of the GCC member states).
-The governments of Qatar and the United Arab Emirates have also announced their approval of the unified GCC Trademark Law back in 2007 (Qatar: Decree no. 18/2007; UAE: Federal Decree no. 52/2007), but the Law has still not entered into force in both countries.
-The purpose of the GCC Trademark Law is to replace the local trademarks laws of each of the GCC member states (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates) and, thereby, creating unified implementing regulations for trademark protection in all states.
-However, the GCC Trademark Law is not expected to offer for a unified filing system as the case is with the GCC Patent Law.
+The Gulf Cooperation Council GCC announced at the end of the 27th summit of the GCC’s Supreme Council, held in Saudi Arabia on December 9 and 10, 2006, the approval of a unified GCC Trademarks Law, which will enter into force on December 10, 2006 but will only be effective once the implementing regulations are drafted and issued by the GCC Trade Cooperation Committee (made up of the Trade Ministers of the member states).
+The purpose of the GCC Trademarks Law is to replace the local trademarks laws of each of the GCC member states and, thereby, creating unified implementing regulations for trademark protection in all member states.
+However, the GCC Trademarks Law does not offer for a unified filing system as is the case with the GCC Patent Law.
 Trademark applications will continue to be filed separately in each GCC member state for protection.

-The GCC Trademark Law was initially submitted by the GCC General Secretariat and approved by the GCC Trade Cooperation Committee back in 1987.
-Since then, the GCC member states used the Law for consultative purposes only.
-By the end of the year 2005, the GCC Trade Cooperation Committee approved amendments to certain articles of the unified Trademark Law and recommended the submission of the amendments to the GCC Supreme Council for endorsement.
-The Law was then ratified by the Supreme Council in its 27th summit in 2006.
+It is also worth noting that the GCC Trademarks Law was initially submitted by the GCC General Secretariat and approved by the Trade Cooperation Committee back in 1987.
+Since then, the Law has been used by the GCC member states for consultative purposes only.
+By the end of the year 2005, the GCC Trade Cooperation Committee approved amendments to certain articles of the unified Trademarks Law and recommended the submission of the amendments to the GCC Supreme Council for endorsement.

 1. The definition of a trademark has been broadened to include sound and smell marks.